kit-algo/ULTRA/README.md

 * ``applyConstantTransferSpeed`` applies a constant transfer speed to all edges in the transfer graph and computes the travel times accordingly.

 An example script that combines all steps necessary to load a public transit network is provided at ``Runnables/BuildNetworkExample.script``.
 It can be run from the ``Network`` application using ``runScript BuildNetworkExample.script``.
 It takes as input GFTS data in CSV format located at ``Networks/Switzerland/GTFS/`` and a road graph in DIMACS format located at ``Networks/Switzerland/OSM/dimacs``.

+## Multiple Transfer Modes
+The algorithms listed above support public transit plus one transfer mode.
+Additionally, this framework provides algorithms for multimodal networks with multiple transfer modes.
+The required multimodal data structures can be built with the following commands in ``Network``:
+* ``buildMultimodalRAPTORData`` converts unimodal RAPTOR data into multimodal RAPTOR data.
+Note that it does not add any transfer graphs.
+* ``addModeToMultimodalRAPTORData`` adds a transfer graph for a specified transfer mode to the given multimodal RAPTOR data.
+* ``buildMultimodalTripBasedData`` converts unimodal TB data into multimodal TB data.
+Note that it does not add any transfer graphs.
+* ``addModeToMultimodalTripBasedData`` adds a shortcut graph for a specified transfer mode to the given multimodal TB data.

+ULTRA shortcuts for networks with multiple transfer modes can be computed with the following commands in ``ULTRA``:
+* ``computeMultimodalMcStopToStopShortcuts`` computes multimodal stop-to-stop McULTRA shortcuts for use with ULTRA-McRAPTOR and UBM-RAPTOR.
+* ``computeMultimodalMcEventToEventShortcuts`` computes multimodal event-to-event McULTRA shortcuts for use with UBM-HydRA.

+The ``ULTRA`` application offers the following query algorithms.
+All algorithms optimize arrival time, number of trips and one transfer time criterion per transfer mode.
+* ``runMultimodalMCRQueries``: MCR for full Pareto sets
+* ``runMultimodalULTRAMcRAPTORQueries``: ULTRA-McRAPTOR with stop-to-stop shortcuts for full Pareto sets
+* ``runMultimodalUBMRAPTORQueries``: UBM-RAPTOR with stop-to-stop shortcuts for restricted Pareto sets
+* ``runMultimodalUBMHydRAQueries``: UBM-HydRA with event-to-event shortcuts for restricted Pareto sets